polterguy/fine-tune-hyperlambda/snippets/static-snippets/validation/example-1.md

-Always respond with ``` wrapping your code.
-Show me how to split a string
+Always respond with ``` wrapping your code and show me how to split a string

 ---
 ```hyperlambda
 strings.split:foo bar hello world